Wind gradient: Simple explanation

-Background
+Characterization

 Typically, due to aerodynamic drag, there is a wind gradient in the wind flow, especially in the first few hundred meters above the Earth's surface—the surface layer of the planetary boundary layer.
 Wind speed increases with increasing height above the ground, starting from zero due to the no-slip condition.
 Flow near the surface encounters obstacles that reduce the wind speed, and introduce random vertical and horizontal velocity components at right angles to the main direction of flow.

 This turbulence causes vertical mixing between the air moving horizontally at various levels, which has an effect on the dispersion of pollutants, dust and airborne sand and soil particles.

 The reduction in velocity near the surface is a function of surface roughness.
 Wind velocity profiles are quite different for different terrain types.
 Rough, irregular ground, and man-made obstructions on the ground, retard movement of the air near the surface, reducing wind velocity.
 Because of the relatively smooth water surface, wind speeds do not decrease as much close to the sea as they do on land.
 Over a city or rough terrain, the wind gradient effect could cause a reduction of 40% to 50% of the geostrophic wind speed aloft; while over open water or ice, the reduction may be only 20% to 30%.

 For engineering purposes, the wind gradient is modeled as a simple shear exhibiting a vertical velocity profile varying according to a power law with a constant exponential coefficient based on surface type.
 The height above ground where surface friction has a negligible effect on wind speed is called the "gradient height" and the wind speed above this height is assumed to be a constant called the "gradient wind speed".
 For example, typical values for the predicted gradient height are 457 m for large cities, 366 m for suburbs, 274 m for open terrain, and 213 m for open sea.